LayerCollapse: Adaptive compression of neural networks: Experiment Details

 \subsection{LayerCollapse vs. Knowledge Distillation}

 For both LayerCollapse and Knowledge Distillation, the target architectures were identical.
 The LayerCollapse setup followed the procedure outlined in Section \ref{sup:sub:standalone_compression}.
-The distillation process employed the SGD optimizer with an initial learning rate of $0.001$, reduced to $0.0001$ upon plateau.
-Experiments concluded when no further progress was achievable.
+The distillation process employed the SGD optimizer with an initial learning rate of $0.001$, reduced to $0.0001$ upon plateau, and concluded when no further progress was possible.